Clear and Present Danger (film): Music

 The film's musical score was composed by James Horner.
 Milan Records released an album featuring selections from the score on August 2, 1994.

-An expanded two-disc collector's edition was released in 2013 by specialty label Intrada Records.
-The new version now includes the complete score by Horner, remixed from the original scoring master tapes with cues appearing in the same order as they appear in the film.

-Some parts of the soundtrack are based on the music from James Horner's soundtrack for Gorky Park, but played with different instruments.

 Reception

 Critical response

 The film received positive reviews from critics.
-Rotten Tomatoes gives it a rating of 80% based on reviews from 45 critics, with an average score of 6.90/10.
+Rotten Tomatoes gives it a rating of 81% based on reviews from 47 critics, with an average score of 7/10.
 The site's consensus states: "Perfecting the formula established in earlier installments, Clear and Present Danger reunites its predecessor's creative core to solidly entertaining effect."
 At Metacritic, which assigns a weighted average out of 100 to critics' reviews, Clear and Present Danger received a score of 74 based on 14 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Mick LaSalle, writing for the San Francisco Chronicle, commented how it "delights in an almost boyish way in the trappings of power: rocket launchers and high-tech missiles, flags, ceremony and political double-speak."